 How Much Can I Afford?

 When making the decision to purchase your first home or any home for that matter you must consider that based on the things mentioned above lenders will advice you on how much you can afford to pay for a home and how much you can afford to pay monthly.
 But, more important to that is for you to determine those things for yourself.
-Everyone is different, not all families spend the say monthly expenses such as insurances, groceries, medical bills, etc. Lenders do not consider these expenses when qualifying you so always take the time to complete a budget before purchasing.
+Everyone is different, not all families spend the say monthly expenses such as insurances, groceries, medical bills, etc. Mortgage brokers and lenders do not consider these expenses when qualifying you, so always take the time to complete a budget before purchasing.

-And finally, remember to do your homework, find a realtor and a lender that takes the time to share with you the benefits of homeownership along with the pros and cons of any mortgage loan.
+And finally, remember to do your homework, find a realtor and a Utah Mortgage Broker, such as Advanced Funding, that takes the time to share with you the benefits of homeownership along with the pros and cons of any mortgage loan.
 This will insure that you finance your dream home with a mortgage that you can be satisfied with for a long time to come.
 There are hundreds of options for most people and it is important you understand the best ones for you and that you are able to make an informed and educated decision in the right mortgage loan for you and your family.